RangelReale/ecapplog/README.md

  Optional fields:

- * `source` [string]: sets the original source this log came from, for example, the JSON in the original format.
+ * `source` [string]: sets the original source this log came from, for example, the JSON in the original format, or the raw Apache log line.
 This can be shown by right-clicking a log and selecting `Details`.
 This field isn't parsed, besides indenting JSON if it is detected as such.
  * `original_category` [string]: if set, one extra field will be shown on the log with this field.
 Use this to indicate this log was redirected from another category.
  * `extra_categories` [string array]: duplicate the log in more categories besides the main one.